Sweta Keswani: Personal life

 Keswani started acting in class two with an adaption of Goldilocks and the Three Bears.
 She attended MMK College in Mumbai and graduated with a degree in commerce.
-While she was at school, she started Kathak and kept up with it for about 6 years at Sangit Mahabharati institute and later with Guruji Shri Surinder Kaur, whom she idolizes.
-Later she trained in Jazz dance from Shiamak Davar's.
+While she was at school, she started Kathak (an Indian dance form) and kept up with it for about 6 years at Sangit Mahabharati institute and later with Guruji Shri Surinder Kaur, whom she idolizes.
+Later she trained in jazz dance from Shiamak Davar's.

 Keswani is a Soka Gakkai Buddhist and is a leader in the SGI Buddhist community.
-She has said, "There are many branches of Buddhism but essentially the SGI Buddhist philosophy that I practice is a religion for the 21st century.
+She has said, "There are many branches of Buddhism but essentially Nichiren Daishonin's Buddhism that I practice is a religion for the 21st century.
 It is a process of transforming the self by chanting a mantra and through that changing not only ourselves for the better but our environment as well.
 Chanting gives me the clarity to see what action I should take and how I can make both myself and the people around me happier and more fulfilled."

 Since 2020, Keswani has served as the Vice President of River's Edge Theatre Co. in Westchester, NY.

-Keswani married American actor Alexx O'Nell in 2008, however the pair divorced in 2011.
-In October 2012, she married Ken Andino, whom she met in New York City.
-In August 2013, she gave birth to their daughter.
+Keswani married American actor Alexx O'Nell in 2008.
+The couple divorced in 2011.
+In October 2012, she married NYC-based lawyer Ken Andino, with whom she has a daughter (b.
+2013).